Diarrhea During Pregnancy: Causes, Symptoms And Remedies

 1. Medicines: If diarrhea does not resolve on its own, the doctor might prescribe some medications for it.
 The doctor will prescribe the safest dose and medicine, depending on your overall health (3).

-If diarrhea continues to persist or gets worse, you must contact your healthcare provider.
+If the diarrhea persists or worsens, contact your healthcare provider.
 The doctor will help you identify the cause of diarrhea.
 If it is caused by bacteria, the doctor will prescribe a pregnancy-safe antibiotic (5).

 When To Call The Doctor?